10 Computer Science Camps for High School Students

 Application Deadline: One week before the start of the camp

 The Programming and Computer Knowledge (PACK) Camp at the University of South Alabama's School of Computing introduces students to programming concepts.
-Participants will explore various computing fields, including programming, software development, cybersecurity, and more.
-Through hands-on activities, projects, and interactive sessions, students will acquire practical skills and insights into the computing world.
+You will explore various computing fields, including programming, software development, cybersecurity, and more.
+Through activities, projects, and interactive sessions, you will acquire practical skills and insights into the computing world.
 Each cohort has a minimum of 10 participants.

 Location: University of California, Berkeley, CA